migueljtc/whosinvpn/README.md

 This script parses Checkpoint Firewall logs in real time processes the VPN users logged in.

-Outputs a self refreshing HTML showing the current number of logged in users and their username.
+Outputs a self refreshing HTML showing the current number of logged in users and their username and login date/time